joshgerdes/jekyll-uno/_posts/2018-06-09-How can I learn how to use Microsoft Azure.md

 have tried to categorise the resources in terms of skill level as much as I can and kept to training resources which are free, and I plan on keeping it up to date and add more as I come across them.
-Bonus material training services that you have to pay for (usually subscription based).*
+Bonus material training services that you have to pay for (usually subscription based that I have used).*

 Beginner: So, what is this outside world of Azure that you speak of?
 --------------------------------------------------------------------